Strider-CD/strider/README.md

 * An emphasis on extensibility.
 Plugins are powerful, easy to write and simple to install.
 * Out-of-the-box support for projects written in Node.JS, Python (generic and Django/Pyramid) and Selenium/Sauce Labs tests
 * Commercial support, consulting & hosting available
-* Coming soon: Ruby/Rails, JVM languages, PHP and more

 ## README Contents